Mishania261282/rsschool-cv/cv.md

   >- skills in binding scripts to the user interface that provide visualization and animation of site pages;
   >- knowledge of PhotoShop;
   >- knowledge of other programming languages.

    > **Education** :
  Higher education;
  full-time 2006 Military Academy of the Republic of Belarus;
  Faculty: Automated Control Systems SV Specialty: Automated control systems;
  Qualification: electronic engineering.
  Course "Front End Developer".
 Web Application development using React The Certificate.

  >**Code example**
  >>function sum(a, b) {
 >return a + b;
 }
 >let result = sum(1, 2);
 >alert( result );

+> **WORK EXPERIENCE**
+>>Studying at the "Teach me Skills" training center.
+>As a result of the study, a graduation project was made, which was created using React, Redux Toolkit, React Router.